FelixOnline/v2/content/articles/2015-5-8-falling-for-the-falling.md

 Greta Scacchi gives a confident performance as Lydia and Abbie’s snarling form tutor; and the wonderful Maxine Peake plays Lydia’s affectionless mother.

-The spooky and downbeat film score is composed by Tracey Thorn, of __Everything But the Girl__.
+The spooky and downbeat film score is composed by Tracey Thorn, of Everything But the Girl.

 The instrumentation is sparse, mainly relying on acoustic guitar, a low, clear singing voice, and the kind of instruments you might find in a school music lesson.